All Episodes

 I think you were portrayed as charming and funny and self-deprecating and gregarious.

-And I think conservatism was mocked, like you've gotten some criticism that you said in some emails.
+And I think conservatism was mocked, like you've gotten some criticism that you've said in some emails.

-You were you went along with it, and but I think the bottom line is just look at the way Cheney was portrayed in the caricature.
+You were, you went along with it, but I think the bottom line is just look at the way Cheney was portrayed in the caricature.

-You know, they they take shots on both sides at liberals and and conservatives, but I really think that uh it was it was definitely less flattering to the conservative principle than than you might have have seen looking at it firsthand.
+But I really think that it was definitely less flattering to the conservative principle than you might have seen looking at it firsthand.

 Well, no, I haven't looked at the script.

-I looked at the script and and uh they made fun of George Bush.
+I looked at the script and they made fun of George Bush.

 I am handing him a lollipop.